SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

-Yeah, that's the main worry when people quote you about trying to use the Forest Service to move the moon.
+Yeah, that's the main worry when people quote you about trying to use the Forest Service to move the moon: being confused with anti-racists.
+(Me, I _want_ people to think I'm anti-racist, because I want to _be_ anti-raciest.)

-Again: Really, Republicans: why do you vote for people like that?
+Again, for the second Stooge: Really, Republicans: why do you vote for people like that?
 Why even be in the same party as others who vote like that?

 <hr>

 <img src="{{ site.baseurl }}/images/2021-07-12-really-republicans-cawthorn.jpg" width="400" height="283" alt="Madison Cawthorn: Biden door-to-door vaccine program to confiscate Bibles and guns" title="Madison Cawthorn: Biden door-to-door vaccine program to confiscate Bibles and guns" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 The third Stooge (and I'm stopping at 3 only out of disgust, not because there aren't more) is: [Representative Madison Cawthorn](https://en.wikipedia.org/wiki/Madison_Cawthorn).
-You might think we should cut him some slack, since he's a Congressional newbie elected in 2020.
+You might think we should cut him some slack, since he's a Congressional newbie just elected last year in 2020.
 And hey, he's only 25 years old, right?
 But&hellip; there are _limits_ to what we can overlook.

 As you may have noticed &mdash; and as we have been harping incessantly here at Chez Weekend &mdash; the vaccination rate in the US is falling off, and we're not anywhere near